Humbler London hedge funds shun swanky Mayfair

 “That’s quite a big differential and it’s particularly relevant for start-ups that may not have large amounts of assets under management and will want to reduce overheads by as much as possible,” Rossall said.

-Hedge funds also consider the negative image tarnishing financial companies in the wake of the credit crisis when office hunting, a report by global property consultancy Jones Lang LaSalle (JLL.N) said.
+Hedge funds also consider the negative image tarnishing financial companies in the wake of the credit crisis when office hunting, a report by global property consultancy Jones Lang LaSalle said this week.
 “Setting record rents and undertaking opulent fit-outs have fallen from favour.”

 London is the second largest centre for hedge funds in the world after New York, though the trend in London is not replicated in the Big Apple, said Steven Rotter, executive vice president at JLL in New York.